How to get an airline status match

 Some airlines will widely promote a status match or status challenge, complete with online forms where you enter all your details plus a clear set of eligibility criteria and how you go about retaining that status.

-Other airlines prefer to keep their status match options under wraps and run them as invitation-only affair, extended to a high-value frequent flyer at the airline's discretion and on a case-by-case basis.
+Other airlines prefer to keep their status match options under wraps and run them as an invite-only affair, extended to a high-value frequent flyer at its discretion and on a case-by-case basis.

-Executive Traveller regularly reports on status match promotions: but apart from those, if you're seeking a status match from a particular airline, the simplest way is to approach that airline's frequent flyer program and ask.
+Executive Traveller regularly reports on status match promotions: but apart from those, if you’re seeking a status match from a particular airline, the simplest way is to simply ask them.

 How to request a status match

-First up, you'll want to make a persuasive case that as a frequent flyer you'd be a good catch.
+First up, you’ll want to make a solid case that you’d be a good catch.

 This may be based not only on how often you travel and what your future travel plans are (if you can point to an emerging pattern of travel on that airline) but also if you make travel decisions for your company or clients.

-If possible, telephone the airline's frequent flyer call centre, let them know your current status with a competing airline and state that you're interested in applying for a status match or status challenge (it can also help at this stage if you've got several trips coming up which might be booked through the airline you're calling).
+If possible, call the airline’s frequent flyer call centre, let them know your current status with a competing airline and state you’re interested in applying for a status match or challenge.
+(It can also help at this stage if you’ve got several trips coming up which might be booked through the airline you’re calling).

-If you get a "sorry, we don't do status matches" answer, try calling back a while later to catch a different operator – you may also get a different and more positive answer.
-(This is the "call centre bingo" approach, and it works for more than just status matching.)
+If you get a ‘Sorry, we don’t do status matches’ answer, try calling back a while later to catch a different operator – you may get a more positive response.
+(This is the ‘call centre bingo’ approach, and it works for more than just status matching.)

-It also helps to show that you're status-savvy by knowing that airline's equivalent tier to your current rating.
+It also helps to show you’re status-savvy, by knowing that airline’s equivalent tier to your current rating.

 In your email request, consider making the following points to underscore your prospective ‘value’:

-• have you heard good things about the airline from colleagues?
+- have you heard good things about the airline from friends/colleagues?